-- What were the origins, aims and main features of the Khilafat Movement? - Why did the Khilafat Movement fail?

-- reasons for the rise of the Movement - the objectives of the Khilafat Conference, 1918 - the Khilafat Conferences and delegations to England, 1919-21, and reasons for failure - the causes, course and reasons for failure of the Hijrat Movement - Gandhi and the Non-Cooperation Movement - reasons for the failure of the Khilafat Movement - the impact of the Khilafat and Hijrat Movements on Muslims in the sub-continent.
+Focus points: Specified content: What were the origins, aims and main features of the Khilafat Movement?
+Why did the Khilafat Movement fail? reasons for the rise of the Movement the objectives of the Khilafat Conference, 1918 the Khilafat Conferences and delegations to England, 1919-21, and reasons for failure the causes, course and reasons for failure of the Hijrat Movement Gandhi and the Non-Cooperation Movement reasons for the failure of the Khilafat Movement the impact of the Khilafat and Hijrat Movements on Muslims in the sub-continent.

 Key Question 8: How successful was the Pakistan Movement in the years 1927 to 1939?

-- Why did Jinnah produce his 14 Points of 1929? - How successful were the three Round Table Conferences of 1930-32? - How important was the Government of India Act, 1935? - Why was Congress Rule (1937-39) unpopular with many Muslims?

-- the Simon Commission, 1927-1930

-- the Nehru Report, 1928

-- Jinnah's 14 Points, 1929

-- Allama Iqbal's Allahabad address, 1930

-- the Round Table Conferences, 1930-32

-- the Communal Award of 1932

-- Rahmat Ali and the Pakistan National Movement, 1933

-- the Government of India Act, 1935

-- the 1937 elections and their significance to the Muslim League and Congress

-- Congress rule, 1937-39, its significance to the Pakistan Movement and the 'Day of Deliverance', 1939.
+Key Question 8: How successful was the Pakistar Focus points: Why did Jinnah produce his 14 Points of 1929?
+How successful were the three Round Table Conferences of 1930-32?
+How important was the Government of India Act, 1935?
+Why was Congress Rule (1937-39) unpopular with many Muslims?
+Specified content: the Simon Commission, 1927-1930 the Nehru Report, 1928 Jinnah's 14 Points, 1929 Allama Iqbal's Allahabad address, 1930 the Round Table Conferences, 1930-32 the Communal Award of 1932 Rahmat Ali and the Pakistan National Movement, 1933 the Government of India Act, 1935 the Government of India Act, 1935the 1937 elections and their significance to the Muslim League and Congress Congress rule, 1937-39, its significance to the Pakistan Movement and the 'Day of Deliverance', 1939.